NormanTUD/OmniOpt/README.md

 I'd be glad to see your contributions!

+## Issues

+If you experience any problems, please write issues at my [Github Issues page](https://github.com/NormanTUD/OmniOpt/issues).

 ## Old OmniOpt

 The old OmniOpt version, based on HyperOpt, is not supported anymore.
 It is still available, though, at [https://github.com/NormanTUD/LegacyOmniOpt](https://github.com/NormanTUD/LegacyOmniOpt).